Blood sugar chart: Normal and diabetic blood sugar ranges

 Official HbA1c ADA recommendation for someone with diabetes

-HbA1C levels should be checked between 2 to 4 times per year in people who have diabetes.
+HbA1C levels should be checked between two to four times per year in people who have diabetes.

 Blood sugar chart: summary